 Technology in the Administration of Justice and legal services Computing, Information Technology and the internet have emerged as some of the most defining features of the last few decades.
 The transformation occasioned have been phenomenal.

 The impact cut across all spheres of human activity.
 Technology has changed the way we work and live.
 It has brought about connectivity beyond what only decades ago would have been unthinkable.
-Its impact in transport,
+Its impact in transport, aviation, healthcare, commerce, banking, access to information has been transformative.

 Our notion of time and space has been completely changed.
 E-commerce for instance, removes barriers of time and space in commercial activities.
 As would be expected, the legal space, has not been spared.
 ICT has upturned much of the theoretical foundations on which legal precepts and norms have been developed over the centuries.
-These are now being redefined, whether in the law of contract, law of evidence or intellectual property
+These are now being redefined, whether in the law of contract, law of evidence or intellectual property rights.

 The transformative impact of technology seems set to assume a new dimension.
 With the rapid developments of areas of robotics, artificial intelligence and machine learning, the debate is now on the table about a jobless future.
 That is a jobless society in which all work is carried out by robots.
 Many organizations are now genuinely concerned about the future of work.
 Artificial intelligence, whether in its basic form WEAK AI systems designed to carry out tasks or jobs such as in our personal assistants e.g. Apples’s Siri or STRONG AI which carry on human like tasks, often more efficiently e.g. self-driving cars etc. are generally becoming more sophisticated and super-efficient.
 It is often difficult to differentiate human capabilities.
 Some AI Applications are now able to mimic human behavior and emotions, raising moral and ethical questions.
 Indeed, concerns are being raised around the possibility that AI could threaten human existence.
 For instance, if machines become too intelligent for humans to understand could they simply pursue their programmed goals, ultimately harming humanity?